Nick Robinson (American actor)

 Nicholas John Robinson (born March 22, 1995) is an American actor.
 As a child, he appeared in a 2008 stage production of A Christmas Carol and Mame, after which he had a main role in the television sitcom Melissa & Joey (2010–2015).

 Robinson went on to play a supporting role in the adventure film Jurassic World (2015) and took on lead roles in several teen dramas, including The Kings of Summer (2013), The 5th Wave (2016), Everything, Everything (2017), and Love, Simon (2018).
 He has since starred in the drama miniseries A Teacher (2020) and Maid (2021).
+In 2026, he starred in the romantic comedy Voicemails for Isabelle.

 Early life

 Robinson was born on March 22, 1995, in Seattle, Washington.
 He has four younger siblings.
-Robinson initially attended Seattle Preparatory School, but left in the middle of his freshman year and moved to Los Angeles after booking a regular role on Melissa & Joey.
+Robinson initially attended Seattle Preparatory School but left in the middle of his freshman year and moved to Los Angeles after booking a regular role on Melissa & Joey.
 He graduated from Campbell Hall School in 2013.
 He was accepted to New York University’s College of Arts and Sciences and attended in the summer to work on another season of Melissa & Joey.

 Career

 Robinson made his professional acting debut at the age of eleven with a role in a stage adaptation of Charles Dickens' novel A Christmas Carol.
 Talent scout Matt Casella recommended him to a few agencies, and Robinson was eventually signed with the Los Angeles-based Savage Agency.
-Because of the 2007–2008 Writers Guild of America strike, Robinson's family moved back to Washington where he continued to perform on stage in and around Seattle.
+Because of the 2007–2008 Writers Guild of America strike, Robinson's family moved back to Washington, where he continued to perform on stage in and around Seattle.

 In 2010, Robinson was cast in the role of Ryder Scanlon, the nephew of Melissa Joan Hart's character, on the ABC Family sitcom Melissa & Joey, playing the character until its cancellation in 2015.

 In 2011, while on hiatus from Melissa & Joey, Robinson began filming of the Disney Channel original movie Frenemies; Robinson played the role of Jake Logan.
 Frenemies premiered in January 2012, on the Disney Channel.

 In 2012, Robinson was cast in the lead role of Joe Toy in director Jordan Vogt-Roberts' The Kings of Summer.
-He also guest-starred in the episode "Blue Bell Boy," during the third season of HBO's Boardwalk Empire.
-He also began appearing in a series of television commercials for Cox Communications entitled "Buffer Time is Bonding Time."
+He also guest-starred in the episode "Blue Bell Boy" during the third season of HBO's Boardwalk Empire.
+He also began appearing in a series of television commercials for Cox Communications entitled "Buffer Time is Bonding Time".